LuisSantiago56/codespaces-project-template-dotnet/README.md

 [
   {
     // Home component
-    // section at top of the page, main image you will see when site loads (woman standing by server wall in sample) "name": "home",
+    // section at top of the page, main image you will see when site loads (man on top of a mountain in sample) "name": "home",
-    "src": "images/server-wall.jpg",
+    "src": "images/adventures.jpg",
-    "alt": "woman holding laptop standing by server room with glass wall" },
+    "alt": "man on top of a mountain"
+  },
   {
     // About me component
-    // background behind the detailed "about me" section (abstract mosaic in sample) "name": "about",
+    // background behind the detailed "about me" section (brick wall in sample) "name": "about",
-    "src": "images/mosaic.svg",
+    "src": "images/brick-wall.jpg",
-    "alt": "purple and blue abstract background"
+    "alt": "brick wall"
   },
   {
     // Portfolio component